Michael Blood Meteorites

 This meteorite fall was witnessed by the inhabitants of Gao, a village of Burkina Faso in

-first 16 pieces recovered, had actually fallen through the roofs of
+Western Africa.
+The first 16 pieces recovered, had actually fallen through the roofs of

 the villager's huts.
 These stones were originally thought to be from TWO different meteorite